 Making Predictions Lesson

 Students will be able to practice making predictions and support their thinking with evidence from the text.

 - Tell your students that you are going to be playing a quick game that involves making predictions.
 Explain that you are going to re-enter the room and provide clues as to what you are going to do next.
 They are to make a prediction about what will happen next.
 Here are two scenarios:

-- Re-enter the classroom and go directly to pick up your class read-aloud (or any book that you might read to them), put on reading glasses (if you have them), and situate a stool or chair that you might use for read aloud time.
-Then stop and ask your students to predict what you are going to do next (read aloud).
+- Re-enter the classroom and go directly to pick up your class read-aloud book (or any book that you might read to them), put on reading glasses (if you have them), and situate a stool or chair that you might use for read aloud time.
+Then, stop and ask your students to predict what you are going to do next (read aloud).
 Ask them to provide observations or clues that support their prediction.

-- Here’s another idea if that one doesn’t fit your environment: Re-enter the room.
-Get a kickball (or other playground equipment) from your storage area, get your whistle and/or room key and put on your coat.
+- Re-enter the classroom.
+Get a kickball (or other playground equipment) from your storage area, get your whistle and/or room key, and put on your coat.
 Have the class make a prediction about what might happen next and support it with evidence.

-- If neither of those work, come up with a scenario or two that fit your class routine/culture.
+- If neither of these work, come up with a scenario or two that fit your class routine/culture.
 You could act as if you are getting ready to administer a test, do a craft, or something similar.
 Again, have students make a guess based on evidence and share.

 - Explain that as readers, we can use clues to predict what is going to happen in the story.
 It doesn’t really matter whether your prediction is correct or not.
 What’s important is that you are paying attention to the clues and thinking about what might happen next.